enaon/ninebot-one-nRF52/README.md

 The battery persentage is not the one reported by ninebot but a "fixed one", meaning 100% is 61.5volts instead of 60V, 0% is 51.5V thus safer, and allows for values over 100% to accommodate for overvoltage when going down a slope on a full battery.
 At 63Vollts the ninebot auto-shuts off to protect the battery, thus values over 100% are informative.

-The BLE antenna of the dsd6 is bad, it will loose connection to the ninebot when raised tfo face level, it must be changed using a piece of copper wire.
+The BLE antenna of the dsd6 is bad, it will loose connection to the ninebot when raised to face level, it must be replaced by a piece of copper wire.